 In the Machine Learning Tutorial Series, external guest speakers will give tutorial lectures on focused machine learning topics.
-The target audience are MSc and PhD students as well as interested faculty members.
+The target audience are undergraduates, MSc and PhD students, post-docs and interested faculty members.

 All talks will be announced via the ml-talks mailing list.